 What happened during the decade connecting these two campaigns was a boundary-pushing expansion of media-based community engagement strategies designed by Outreach Extensions (OE), a national consulting firm that specializes in comprehensive, high profile campaigns for media projects.
 Working in collaboration with Nomadic Pictures, OE developed engagement strategies that included national partnership and stakeholder development; community and partner ascertainments; public television grants leveraging their media assets; specially produced outreach videos and video clips; print and online discussion guides and handbooks; screenings/discussions; dissemination of promising practices; and digital, new media, and social media platforms.

-The examples of three films, Legacy, Omar & Pete, and The Principal Story demonstrate the scope and significance of the collaboration between Nomadic Pictures and Outreach Extensions as well as project funders.
+The examples of four films, Legacy, Omar & Pete, The Principal Story, and All the Difference demonstrate the scope and significance of the collaboration between Nomadic Pictures and Outreach Extensions as well as project funders.

-Through the five years of filming All the Difference, scheduled to be released nationally on PBS in spring 2016, Outreach Extensions advised Nomadic Pictures on topics and scenes that would be useful to a national engagement campaign.
+• All the Difference: Through the five years of filming All the Difference, released nationally on the Emmy winning PBS/POV series, Outreach Extensions advised Nomadic Pictures on topics and scenes that would be useful to a national engagement campaign.
 As a result, 31 outreach video clips highlight the obstacles that the film’s two young men, Robert and Krishaun, encountered and how they effectively used a range of people and resources to help them achieve the dream of a college degree – and begin their working lives post-college.
 Two online resources utilizing the 31 clips, a student handbook and a facilitator guide, offer a roadmap for first generation college students, particularly young men who may be deterred by issues of poverty and race.
 A broader community engagement campaign will be conducted by the broadcaster POV, an acclaimed PBS public affairs series.
 Funders are the National Black Programming Consortium, American Graduate: Let’s Make It Happen sponsored by the Corporation for Public Broadcasting, Wyncote Foundation, Winthrop Rockefeller Foundation, and The Annie E. Casey Foundation.

 For more information on Community Engagement, please contact Nomadic Pictures.